 A myth, perpetuated by ready-meal companies perhaps, is that ‘from-scratch’ Thai cooking is beyond the reach of home cooks.
 Many in a bout of confidence and bravery look up a Thai curry recipe and are completely overawed by the breadth of unheard-of, hard-to-source ingredients.
 The resulting reach for a bland, ready-pounded paste results in a less-than satisfying end product.
 And repeat.

 Over here at IDEAL we are huge fans of gutsy, assertive Thai food and love to replicate it at home.
 We’re here to reassure you that it’s super easy if you have a well-stocked cupboard of essentials.
 One trip to the Asian supermarket will have you covered and you can even buy the tools we recommend at most.
 If you don’t have access to an Asian Supermarket, Thai Taste products are available at most supermarkets, department stores and independent delicatessens throughout the country.
-You can check to see if their products are stocked near you here.

 So, with that in mind, we’ve asked Asian food fanatic and our resident chef, Joseph Gann, for some tips.
 Here are our 10 IDEAL kitchen staples and tools for ‘from-scratch’ Thai cooking.
 Just take this list on your next shopping trip and you’ll be set for a rich run of tantalising Thai table-toppers in no time.